aleksolberg/source-separation/README.md

 # Source separation

 The separated audio of one of the songs in the test set can be listened to below.
+(Sorry for the ugly formatting, github supports embedding video, but not audio.)

 ## Mix: